Carl-Frellett/CarX/README.md

 #  CarX API

 > **A plugin framework for Taj Mod, adapted from Exiled.**
-> (The name "CarX" originated from my name, "Carl," plus an "X"; however, I didn't think "CarlX" looked very good, so I simply dropped the "l.")
+> The name "CarX" originated from my name, "Carl," plus an "X"; however, I didn't think "CarlX" looked very good, so I simply dropped the "l." :)
 ---

 ####  Features